Arcxm/bfdb/COMMANDS.md

 ## quit

-The quit command, exits the debugger.
+The quit command exits the debugger.

 ```console
 (bfdb) q